Bridging Voting and Deliberation with Algorithms: Field Insights from vTaiwan and Kultur Komitee: Methodology

 \section{Methodology}

 This study employs a mixed methods approach, combining computational techniques, digital tools, and participatory frameworks to explore the integration of voting and deliberation.
-Our methodology is structured around three algorithmic methods: Radial Clustering for Preference Based Subgroups, Human-in-the-loop MES, and ReadTheRoom Deliberation.
+Our methodology is structured around three algorithmic methods: Preference-based Clustering for Deliberation, Human-in-the-loop MES, and ReadTheRoom Deliberation.
 As these methods have been co-designed and co-developed specifically to address the real-world issues and needs of KK24 and vTaiwan, they are also applied and evaluated in the context of these two case studies.
+Also, the real-world implementation of these democratic innovations required pragmatic evaluation approaches that could capture both objective outcomes and participant experiences.
+For each method, we developed context-specific metrics that balanced theoretical rigour with practical measurement constraints in field settings.